Baking · Old-Fashioned Classics

 Questions, answered

-Why is there a soggy layer between crust and filling?
+Why do my lemon squares have a soggy layer between crust and filling?

 The filling went onto a cooled crust.
 Pour it on the moment the base leaves the oven — the heat seals the join and keeps the shortbread crisp.